Best Weapons to Use in XDefiant Beta | Attack of the Fanboy

 The Best Sniper Rifle in XDefiant

 Among the two currently available Sniper Rifles in XDefiant, the TEC-50 is undoubtedly the best.
-The weapon earns the spot thanks to its ability to kill any target it hits above the waist, although its low handling and weight will force you to be fully committed once you fire.
+The weapon earns the spot thanks to its ability to kill any target it hits above the waist, although its low handling and weight will force you to be fully committed to every single shot.

 The Best Secondary Weapon in XDefiant

-As usual for FPS, XDefiant players will be able to take both a primary and a secondary weapon to the field.
-Among the available secondary weapons, the 93R can be considered the best.
+Among the available selection of secondary weapons in XDefiant, the 93R can be considered the best.
 The handgun sets itself apart through its above-average stats and ability to shoot three rounds at once.

-Note: - This article was updated on April 17th, 2023